chardso/alx-low_level_programming/0x0E-structures_typedef/README.md

     Directory: 0x0E-structures_typedef
     File: 4-new_dog.c

-5. How many legs does a dog have if you call his tail a leg?
+**5. How many legs does a dog have if you call his tail a leg?
 Four.
-Saying that a tail is a leg doesn't make it a leg mandatory
+Saying that a tail is a leg doesn't make it a leg mandatory**

 Write a function that frees dogs.